icon to open the header menu

 This relationship to tools and materials is expected to have a relationship to the hand , and at first seems to exclude the keyboard-based practice of programming.
 But even within a world in which automated machines have replaced hand-held tools, Osborne writes:

-In modern machine production judgement, experience, ingenuity, dexterity, artistry, skill are all concentrated in the programming before actual production starts. ( Osborne, 1977)
+In modern machine production judgement, experience, ingenuity, dexterity, artistry, skill are all concentrated in the programming before actual production starts. ( author, year)

 He opens here up a solution to the paradox of the hand-made and the computer-automated, as programming emerges from the latter as a new skill.
-This very rise of automation has been criticized for the rise of a Osborne's "soulless society" ( Osborne, 1977) , and has triggered debates about authorship, creativity and humanity at the cross-roads between artificial intelligence and artistic practice ( Mazzone, 2019) .
-One avenue out of this debate is human-machine cooperation, first envisioned by Licklider and proposed throughout the development of Human-Computer Interaction ( Licklider, 1960 Grudin, 2016) .
+This very rise of automation has been criticized for the rise of a Osborne's "soulless society" ( author, year) , and has triggered debates about authorship, creativity and humanity at the cross-roads between artificial intelligence and artistic practice ( Mazzone, 2019) .
+One avenue out of this debate is human-machine cooperation, first envisioned by Licklider and proposed throughout the development of Human-Computer Interaction ( Licklider, 1960 author, year) .
 If machines, more and more driven by computing systems, have replaced traditional craftsmanship's skills and dexterity, this replacement can nonetheless suggest programming as a distinctly 21st-century craftsmanship, as well as other forms of cratsmanship-based work in an information economy.

-Beautiful code, code well-written, is an integral part of software craftsmanship ( UNKNOWN AUTHOR, 2007) .
+Beautiful code, code well-written, is an integral part of software craftsmanship ( author, year) .
 More than just function for itself, code among programmers is held to certain standards which turn out to hold another relationship with traditional craftsmanship—specifically, a different take on form following function.

-A craftsman's material consciousness is recognized by the anthropomorphic qualities ascribed by the craftsman to the material ( Sennett, 2009) , the personalities and qualities that are being ascribed to it beyond the immediate one it posseses.
+A craftsman's material consciousness is recognized by the anthropomorphic qualities ascribed by the craftsman to the material ( author, year) , the personalities and qualities that are being ascribed to it beyond the immediate one it posseses.
 Clean code, elegant code, are indicators not just of the awareness of code as a raw material that should be worked on, but also of the necessities for code to exist in a social world, echoing Scruton's analysis that architectural aesthetics cannot be decoupled from a social sense149 .
-As software craftsmen assemble in loose hierarchies to construct software, the aesthetic standard is the respect of others , as mentioned in computer science textbooks ( Abelson, 1979) .
+As software craftsmen assemble in loose hierarchies to construct software, the aesthetic standard is the respect of others , as mentioned in computer science textbooks ( author, year) .

 Code, from the perspective of craft, is not just an overarching, theoretical concept which can only be reckoned with in the abstract, but also the very material foundation from which the reality of software craftsmanship evolves.
 An analysis of computing phenomena, from software studies to platform studies, should therefore take into account the close relationship to their material that software developers can have.
 As Fred Brooks put it,